ibm-wearables-sdk-for-mobile/ibm-wearables-swift-sdk/README.md

 It is especially helpful for building solutions that use the compute power of the smartphone to interpret raw data from Wearables into meaningful situations that can be acted upon.

-It handles the key aspects of utilizing Wearable devices:
+It handles some of the key aspects of building Wearable solutions:
 - Connecting to the Wearable/Nearable Devices.
-- Retrieving data from a specific sensor.
+- Retrieving data from sensors.
 - Making the data available in a standard way regardless of the sensor's make.
 - Interpreting raw data and identifying meaningful situations that can be acted upon.
-- Identifying Gestures (coming soon)
+- Identifying Gestures.

 It is accompanied by rich documentation and sample code.